-- vegetation/landscaping

-- a window sill height 1.7 metres above floor level, or

-- offset windows

-The proposal has been designed to maximise privacy to and from the subject site and main private open space areas.
-The development will retain some of the existing side boundary setbacks with to neighbouring properties and proposes the private open space areas of the pool, deck and balcony at the rear of the dwelling.
-The dwelling is designed at a unique angle that further reduces any potential privacy or overlooking issues to the site or to neighbouring properties.

-Additionally, the site and adjoining sites have a number of mature trees on their properties that further reduces any potential privacy or overlooking issues.

-fixed translucent glazing in any part below 1.7 metres above floor level, or solid translucent screens or perforated panels or trellises which have a maximum of 25% openings, and which are: permanent and fixed; made of durable materials; and designed and painted or coloured to blend in with the dwelling.
-C1.6 Acoustic Privacy Controls Noise-sensitive rooms, such as bedrooms, should be located away from noise sources, including main roads, parking areas, living areas and communal and private open space areas and the like.
+- vegetation/landscaping - a window sill height 1.7 metres above floor level, or - offset windows - fixed translucent glazing in any part below 1.7 metres above floor level, or - solid translucent screens or perforated panels or trellises which have a maximum of 25% openings, and which are: - permanent and fixed; - made of durable materials; and - designed and painted or coloured to blend in with the dwelling.

+C1.6 Acoustic Privacy

+Noise-sensitive rooms, such as bedrooms, should be located away from noise sources, including main roads, parking areas, living areas and communal and private open space areas and the like.

 Walls and/or ceilings of dwellings that are attached to another dwelling/s shall have a noise transmission rating in accordance with Part F(5) of the Building Code of Australia.
 (Walls and ceilings of attached dwellings must also comply with the fire rating provisions of the Building Code of Australia).

 Noise generating plants including pool/spa motors, air conditioning units and the like shall not produce noise levels that exceed 5dBA above the background noise when measured from the nearest property boundary.

 Developments must comply in all respects with the Protection of the Environment Operations Act 1997, and other relevant legislation.

-The subject development will not impact the acoustic amenity of the occupants nor will it impact the amenity of adjoining neighbours.
-Any noise generating plant requirements such as pool motors and air-conditioning units will be designed to not produce noise levels above 5dBA and will be strategically placed and screened.
-Yes C1.7 Private Open Space Controls Private open space shall be provided as follows:- a) Dwelling houses, attached dwellings, The proposal includes two areas for private open space located off the lower ground bedroom, and upper ground floor living area.
-The lower ground floor proposes an outdoor area with a fenced swimming pool Yes semi-detached dwellings, and dual occupancies:-
+Complies - the proposed development will not impact the acoustic amenity of the occupants, nor will it impact the amenity of adjoining neighbours.

+C1.7 Private Open Space

+Private open space shall be provided as follows:-

+a) Dwelling houses, attached dwellings, semi-detached dwellings, and dual occupancies:-